 We developed our queen breeding program with natural beekeeping practices in mind.
 We improve pest-resistance in our hives by using survivor stock to develop a hardy population of bees adapted to natural beekeeping practices and life in Appalachia.
 We try to requeen each hive annually.
 Each new generation of bees is even better adapted to our region than the last.

-The Appalachian Beekeeping Collective has suspended in person classes during the COVID-19 pandemic.
 We typically host the following in person classes throughout the year:

 Is Beekeeping Right for Me?
 This is a free one-hour class giving an overview of beekeeping.
 Learn about the goals of the Appalachian Bee Collective and how you can be involved.
 We typically offer several of these classes around our region each fall and winter.
 In 2023, this class will be offered several times, including:

 - January 2 from 6:30 - 7:30 PM, online at https://us02web.zoom.us/j/84538563694

 - January 5 from 6:30-7:30 PM, online at https://us02web.zoom.us/j/81328274276

 Beekeeping 101 This is a five-week class offered to train new beekeepers in the art and science of beekeeping.
 This class will cover the basics of getting started with beekeeping, keeping your bees healthy throughout the year, and identifying common problems in a hive and finding solutions for them.
 An introduction to honey bee biology will also be given.
 Attendance at this class is mandatory for those interested in becoming partners in the Appalachian Beekeeping Collective.
 We typically offer several of these classes around our region each winter.
 This year, we are offering an online session on Monday evenings, start on January 9, from 6:30-8:30 PM.
 Please join us at https://us02web.zoom.us/j/87184010194.